Close-up of the engine bay of an old Chevy Blazer, representing the idea of looking under the hood of an AppSec program to clarify ownership.

 Step 1: Define your vision for AppSec ownership

-The AppSec Ownership Model gives you a structured reference for how ownership could be distributed across roles and AppSec domains.
+The AppSec Ownership Model gives you a structured reference for how responsibilities could be distributed between the six roles involved in developing secure software so each role can take ownership of their part.

 It is not meant to be copied blindly.
 Use it to define your own vision for AppSec ownership and adapt it to your organization, your terrain.